 - Is able to engage in self-reflection as part of the lifelong learning strategy required of a data science professional and a reflective practitioner.

 - Is familiar with current and new thinking and trends within the field of data science and related disciplines.

 The expertise and skills of this bachelor program are sought after as many trend indicators suggest Data Science and ‘Big Data’ related problems will be of ever-increasing significance to many commercial sectors.
 This has been driven over recent years by developments in technology and the ubiquity of data.
 The emerging initiatives related to new technologies used in Smart Cities, Internet of Things and Cyber-Physical Systems will also generate a vast amount of data requiring data science specialists.
 There is an urgent need for graduates skilled in large-scale data analysis.

-Students who wish for further training in Data Science can apply for Masters level studies related to computing, data analytics or data science at a variety of higher education institutions both within Norway an internationally.
+Students who wish for further training in Data Science can apply for Masters level studies related to computing, data analytics, or data science at a variety of higher education institutions both within Norway and internationally.
 Graduates who wish to pursue doctoral-level studies would then be able to apply for such study opportunities in Norway or beyond.

 About the School

 The digital innovators of the future study at Noroff.
 You will be hands-on from your very first day.
 The business sector will be following your studies from your very first day.
 We have put ourselves ...
 Read More